Natalija03/ADVANCED-PROGAMMING-PROJECT/README.md

 ## HTML PAGE
 ## TEMPLATES
 ## RUNNING THE HTML
 To run the page properly, in the file ```operations.py```, filename needs to be set to path leading to the gff3 file on the user's computer.
-We tried storing the gff3 file in the same folder as the website and templates so that we don't have to copy the entire path to it, but just the name.
-However, this method just wouldn't work.
-Perhaps the issue was with our devices since laptops we tried on were the same model and running on the same interpreter (Visual studio code).
-## CRC CARDS
 ## UML DIAGRAMS
 ## AUTHORS
 1. Bekink Laura